China With Autistic children

 Before booking flights, there are a few practical things to check.

 China has those arriving with a visa fill in an arrival card on paper.
+Staff are available in the airport to help you fill in the arrival card.
 When we visited China for an extended visa-free transit, this paper form was not necessary.

 The local currency is the Chinese Yuan.
 In China, most places expect you to pay by Alipay.
 It is best to set this up before you get to China as it requires a few steps and verification before it works properly.